dotnet/performance/src/benchmarks/README.md

 * it generates an isolated project per runtime
 * it builds the project in `Release`
 * it runs every benchmark in a stand-alone process (to achieve process isolation and avoid side effects)
-* it estimates the perfect invocation count per iteration
+* it estimates the perfect invocation count per iteration (based on `IterationTime`)
 * it warms-up the code
 * it evaluates the overhead
-* it runs multiple iterations of the method until the requested level of precision is met.
+* it runs multiple iterations of the method until the requested level of precision is met
+* it consumes the benchmark result to avoid dead code elimination
+* it prevents from inlining of the benchmark by wrapping it with a delegate.

 A few useful links for you: